Simon Gillings

 Principal Data Scientist

-Simon works with colleagues across BTO to provide strategic leadership, analytical input and design input into the development of data products for internal and external audiences.
-In parallel he leads the development of tools for acoustic monitoring of birds.
+Simon works with colleagues across BTO to provide strategic leadership, and analytical and design input, into the development of data products for internal and external audiences.
+In parallel, he leads the development of tools for acoustic monitoring of birds.

 Interests & Responsibilities

-He is keen to integrate different data to produce improved insights, for example to contribute to Environmental Impact Assessments through the production of BTO Data Reports.
+He is keen to integrate different data to produce improved insights.
+For example, he produces BTO Data Reports to contribute to Environmental Impact Assessments.

 Other Information

-Simon is a keen birder and sound recordist, including using passive sound recording to monitor nocturnal bird migration.
+Simon is a keen birder and sound recordist, and regularly uses passive sound recording to monitor nocturnal bird migration.
 Simon maintains nocmig.com as a resource for others interested in starting to record nocturnal bird migration.
-A deep understanding of the identification of birds by flight calls led Simon to develop tools for automated species identification using machine learning.

 Qualifications